CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0033-search-in-rotated-sorted-array.md

 ### Conclusion

-The above solution effectively searches for a target element in a rotated sorted array with distinct values using the binary search algorithm with O(log n) runtime complexity.
+The above solution effectively searches for a target element in a rotated sorted array with distinct values using the binary search algorithm with $O(log n)$ runtime complexity.
 It handles all edge cases and constraints specified in the problem statement.